aws-samples/amazon-kinesis-video-streams-webrtc-sdk-c-for-freertos/README.md

 # amazon-kinesis-video-streams-webrtc-sdk-c-for-freertos

 This project demonstrate how to port [Amazon Kinesis Video WebRTC C SDK](https://github.com/awslabs/amazon-kinesis-video-streams-webrtc-sdk-c) to FreeRTOS.
-It uses the [ESP-Wrover-Kit](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/hw-reference/esp32/get-started-wrover-kit.html) as a reference platform.
+It uses the [ESP-Wrover-Kit](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/hw-reference/esp32/get-started-wrover-kit.html) and [Realtek-AmebaPro](https://www.amebaiot.com/en/amebapro) as reference platform.
 You may follow the same procedure to port to other hardware platforms.

+## ESP-Wrover-Kit Example

+This section describe how to run example on [ESP-Wrover-kit](https://www.espressif.com/en/products/hardware/esp-wrover-kit/overview).

-## Clone projects
+### Clone projects

 Please git clone this project using the command below.
 This will git sub-module all depended submodules under main/lib.